rdhiman/todo/README.md

 1. Clone the repo
 2. Using terminal, cd into the project folder and run `npm install`.
 3. Install Angular cli globally using the command `npm install -g @angular/cli`.
+4. Make sure you are using node v12.14.1
-4. Run `ng serve` for a dev server.
+5. Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding